 “I grew up with the show, says Chris.
 “I take this opportunity, this job, immensely seriously and with great awe.”

 Chris Thile is married to actress Claire Coffee.
-The two, along with their young son, Calvin, make their home in Portland, Oregon.
+The two, along with their young son, Calvin, make their home in Brooklyn, New York.